Choosing a school? You’ve got options.

 Wondering about K-12 education choices in Illinois?
 You may have more options than you think.
-Understanding these options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
+Understanding these school choice options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
 Remember, each child is unique.
 So, the “best” school for your child may look different than the “best” school for your neighbor’s child.

 Looking for special education options?
 You can learn what special education services are available in Illinois at the Ultimate Guide to Special Education.

 - Public Charter Schools

 First off, you can choose traditional public schools.
 In Illinois, 81.1% of all K-12 students attend a traditional public school.
 They are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
 Did you know that Illinois spends an average of $18,316 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.